ungoogled-software/ungoogled-chromium/README.md

 ## Building

+**NOTE**: The master branch is not always in a working state.
+[Tag versions](https://github.com/Eloston/ungoogled-chromium/tags) are guaranteed to work.

 ungoogled-chromium provides scripts to automate the downloading, patching, and building of Chromium with these patches.
 Here's an overview of the building scripts and files:
 * `build-sandbox` - This directory is the build sandbox; the container for all files used and generated during building.
 It is created when the building environment is setup.
 * `build_templates` - This holds the system-dependent files that are used for compiling and generating a binary package.
 They are copied into the build sandbox by the build setup scripts.